nofatclips/codecademy-python/sets.md

 being under the impression that it was the topic of one the lessons in the Python track.
 In fact it isn't, but it should since it's a nicely useful object.

-A Python set is very close to the mathematical set: it can store many objects, but they must all be unique and they're not in any particular order or sequence.
-Let's start with uniqueness, and we'll tackle the ordering later.
+A Python set is very close to the mathematical set: it can store many objects, but they must all be _unique_ and they're not in any particular _order_ or sequence.
+Let's start with **uniqueness**, and we'll tackle the ordering later.

 While you are used to store the same value multiple times in a list (es. fibonacci = [1,1,2,3,5]) this is not possible with sets: you can only have one copy.
 Let's try and define a set in the Python console: